3X3CODE/CustomAmongUsMaps/README.md

 ### Pay Attention!!!
 - You can view the map art guide over on the Art Guide.
 - The mod implementation is split into two as in Unity side and Code side.
+- The only part i cant help you with is the map layout.
+Get together with some of your friends, or showcase your ideas to a community.
+With enough feedback you''ll be done in no time.
+This is the most important part since if you start making assets and you later find out the layout is bad, the hard work will be for nothing.
+So take your time!